justsubway/justsubway/README.md

 # 💫 About Me:
-👋Hey there!<br> I'm a 17 year old student aiming to get into computer science.
+👋Hey there!<br> I'm a 17 year old student aiming to get into CS. <br> Currently learning HTML, JS and python

 # 💻 Tech Stack: